-I observe his red and yellow lifeguard uniform hugging tightly to his strapping body and swallow hard; his image looks similar to my husband’s, and it’s knocked me for six.
-“Jake?”
+Speechless, I observe the red and yellow lifeguard uniform hugging tightly to his strapping body and swallow hard; his image looks similar to my husband’s, and it’s knocked me for six.

 “Are you okay?” he asks.

-“I’m fine.
-In no need of rescuing,” I shun.
-I cross my arms over my goosebump covered body and make my way back to the sand.
+“I’m fine,” I shun, crossing my arms over my goosebump covered body and make my way back to the sand.

-“I’m not being funny, but that’s not what it looks like,” he says, his accent intruding his voice as he becomes annoyed.
+“I’m not being funny, but that’s not what it looks like,” he says.
+His accent intrudes his voice, and despite sounding annoyed, it’s enough to quiver me entirely.

-“I’m fine,” I repeat.
-I pick up my top and put it back on.
-No matter how hard I try to avoid staring into Jake’s charismatic face, my eyes wander back to his curious glare.
-I pick up my shoes and walk away.
+I pick up my top and put it back on, “I’m fine,” I repeat, attempting to avoid staring into his charismatic face.
+Though my eyes wander back to Jake’s curious glare, which burns into me, and it’s unsettling.
+I pick up my shoes and walk away, saying nothing.

-“Samantha,” he stops me, placing his hand on my shoulder.
-I pause and look back at him, and his face haunts me, but at the same time rises emotions I haven’t felt in months.
-My frozen heart starts to melt as his eyes take me back to happier times.
-It’s like staring into a ghost, and I can’t stand it any longer.
+He places his hand on my shoulder and stops me, “Samantha,” he says.
+I sigh and look at him, and every similar trait to Harri taunts me but at the same time raises emotions I haven’t felt in months.
+My frozen heart starts to melt, beating rapidly, as the bright pools of his gaze take me back to happier times.

 “Can’t what, Samantha?” he questions.

-“You look too much like him,” I sigh and look away, taking my next step without looking back.
+“You look too much like him,” I say, shying away.
+I take another step and leave without looking back.

 “Oh, silly me.
-I forgot to mention Jake is back on the shore.
+I forgot to mention he is back on the shore.
 He left his missus,” he says.

-“Excuse me,” I shout up, and he looks down at me.
+“Excuse me,” I shout, and he looks down at me.

 “Alri, how’s it going miss, can I help you?” he says, climbing down from the chair.